Team-190/190-GOATS/docs/README.md

 This is a working document being developed in the 2024-25 season and may have entire sections missing or incomplete at this time.

+Some content of this handbook is directly inspired by or taken from the handbooks of FRC 1678, FRC 118, and FRC 254.
+We thank them for sharing their documents with the community to build off of and learn from!

 ## Congratulations on joining the HERD!

 ### Expectations of all Team Members (Mentors and Students):